-- No Smoking- that includes trying to sneak one by a window, in your room or office.
-Fires from smoking related products are a cause of many fires.
+- No Smoking - That includes trying to sneak one by a window, in your room or office.
+Fires from smoking related products are the cause of many fires.

-- Reduce the number of posters and papers on your wall, items such as this allow vertical fires to spread rapidly.
+- Reduce the number of posters and papers on your wall - They allow vertical fires to spread rapidly.

-- Minimize extension cords, if they are allowed, and use power strips and extension cords with UL approval only.
+- Minimize extension cords - Use power strips and extension cords with UL approval only.
 No hiding extension cords under rugs.